zzwx/fresh/README.md

     fresher

 Fresher will watch for file events, and every time you create/modify/delete a file it will build and restart the application.

 If `go build` returns an error, it will log it in the "tmp" folder.

-[Traffic](https://github.com/pilu/traffic) already has a middleware that shows the content of that file if it is present.
-This middleware is automatically added if you run a Traffic web app in dev mode with Fresher.
-Check the `_examples` folder if you want to use it with Martini or Gocraft Web.

-`fresher` uses `./runner.yaml` for configuration by default, but you may specify an alternative config file path using `-c`:
+`fresher` uses `./.fresher.yaml` for configuration by default, but you may specify an alternative config file path using `-c`:

     fresher -c other_runner.yaml